awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 *Customer managed CMKs* are CMKs in your AWS account that you create, own, and manage\.
 You have full control over these CMKs, including establishing and maintaining their [key policies, IAM policies, and grants](control-access.md), [enabling and disabling](enabling-keys.md) them, [rotating their cryptographic material](rotate-keys.md), [adding tags](tagging-keys.md), [creating aliases](programming-aliases.md) that refer to the CMK, and [scheduling the CMKs for deletion](deleting-keys.md)\.

 Customer managed CMKs appear on the **Customer managed keys** page of the AWS Management Console for AWS KMS\.
-To definitively identify a customer managed CMK, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) API operation\.
+To definitively identify a customer managed CMK, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation\.
 For customer managed CMKs, the value of the `KeyManager` field of the `DescribeKey` response is `CUSTOMER`\.

 You can use your customer managed CMKs in cryptographic operations and audit their use in AWS CloudTrail logs\.
 In addition, many [AWS services that integrate with AWS KMS](service-integration.md) let you specify a customer managed CMK to protect the data that they store and manage for you\.